Ratio1/ratio1_sdk/README.md

 # naeural_client SDK

-This is the Python SDK package that allows interactions, development and deployment of jobs in Naeural network.
-The SDK enables low-code development and deployment of end-to-end AI (and not only) cooperative application pipelines within the Naeural Execution Engine processing nodes ecosystem.
-For further information please see [Naeural AI OS - Decentralized ubiquitous computing MLOps execution engine](https://arxiv.org/pdf/2306.08708).
+This is the Python SDK package that allows interactions, development and deployment of jobs in Naeural Edge Protocol network.
+The SDK enables low-code development and deployment of end-to-end AI (and not only) cooperative application pipelines within the Naeural Edge Protocol Execution Engine processing nodes ecosystem.
+For further information please see [Naeural Edge Protocol AI OS - Decentralized ubiquitous computing MLOps execution engine](https://arxiv.org/pdf/2306.08708).

 ## Dependencies